 Some construction companies procure contract works insurance policies on a case-by-case ad-hoc basis when required to do so as a contractual obligation or requirement.

-While this may be an appropriate and necessary approach for very large projects, for heavy civil works (such as tunnelling and wet works), and projects in specific natural catastrophe zones, there is an effective and advantageous alternative to insure a contractor’s portfolio.
+While this may be an appropriate and necessary approach for very large projects, for heavy civil works (such as tunnelling and wet works) and projects in specific natural catastrophe zones, there is an effective and advantageous alternative for a contractor’s portfolio.

 There are many advantages for a contractor adopting an insurance facility approach, including: